 Remove it from the stove and allow it to cool to 115 degrees F. This is very important because if it’s any hotter, it will kill your cultures.
 Add 1 t of dry active cultures, or 3 T of prepared yogurt with active cultures, stir it well, let it sit a minute or two, then stir it again.

-I buy mine at Amazon.
-It’s about $3 for 2 packets, which is enough for 4 batches.
+I buy my yogurt cultures from Amazon.
+It costs about $6 for 2 packets, which is enough for 4 batches.
 I buy them when I need a little help getting to the Free Super Saver Shipping minimum ;)

 Once I’ve added the cultures, I pour it into a 1-quart wide mouth Mason jar, and set it into the yogurt maker.